cornell-ece4750/ece4750-sec04-proc/docs/index.md

     }

 You should only use the instructions we have implemented in the simple processor (ADD, ADDI, LW, BNE).
-Once you have the assembly, add it to the `lab2_proc/test/simple_accumulate_test.py` test script.
-Then try running the program on both `ProcFL` and `ProcSimple` like this:
+Once you have the assembly, save it to the `lab2_proc/asm` folder.
+Then try running the program on both `ProcFL` and `ProcBase` like this:

     % cd $TOPDIR/build
-    % pytest ../lab2_proc/test/simple_accumulate_test.py -v
+    % make accum.hex
+    % amke accum.hex.diff DESIGN=ProcBase

 Take a look at the line trace to estimate the number of cycles per iteration.